the-can-of-soup/winflame/README.md

 ### Dependencies

-> [!NOTE]
->
-> You don't need to worry about installing these if you're following the installation instructions below.
+You don't need to worry about installing these if you're following the installation instructions below.

 - [pywin32](https://pypi.org/project/pywin32/)
 - [pillow](https://pypi.org/project/pillow/)